abehnan/ezGPT/README.md

 ### Multi-line Inputs

-`ezGPT` also supports multiline inputs when executing the script without arguments or when responding.
+`ezGPT` supports multi-line inputs when executing the script without arguments.

+It also supports multi-line inputs when responding to a previous answer.

 By default, `ezGPT` will send the request once three empty lines have been entered.